Chapter 5 Annotations

 E09000025 Newham Cycling Travel At least 5 times per week 2021 0.9865256

-There are many arguments in the geom_text_repel() funtion, and you definitely dont have to use all of them, but they are useful for getting your labels looking nice.
+Now that we have a labelled data table, we can plot this information in the chart.
+There are many arguments in the geom_text_repel() function, and you definitely do not have to use them all, but they are useful for getting your labels looking nice:

-• data = your labels datatable.
+• data = your labels data table

-• aes(x = "", y = "", group = how your lines grouped, label = your label column).
+• aes(x = "", y = "", group = "how your lines grouped", label = "your label column")

-• colour =colour of text.
+• colour =colour of text

-• size = size of text.
+• size = size of text

-• nudge_x = adjust position of text horizontally.
+• nudge_x = adjust position of text horizontally

-• nudge_y = adjust position of text vertically.
+• nudge_y = adjust position of text vertically

 Code